dtankdempse/m3u-playlist-proxy/README.md

 ## Setup with Cloudflare Worker

+**Note:** The Cloudflare Worker option no longer works with the DaddyLive Playlist.

 Cloudflare Workers allows you to run JavaScript code at the edge, right on Cloudflare's infrastructure, with a generous free tier.
 A free Cloudflare account offers **100,000 requests per day**, which is **more than enough** to proxy and manage these streams efficiently.

 https://github.com/user-attachments/assets/7b4b04a6-00b6-4df9-b09f-0d61f9d16f15